t10ko/vendor-prefixes/README.md

-# JavaScript API for checking vendor prefix versions.
+# JavaScript tiny lib for checking and manipulating with vendor prefixes.

 [Vendor prefixes](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) are used by browsers to make non standart features.